qlyticsllc/qplatform/README.md

 # Related Additional Projects

 ### Project 1  - Deep Learning based Inventory Management with Computer Vision
-Project Summary: Qlytics developed a Deep Learning based (Tensorflow) Computer Vision based application to leverage custom-training object detection to track municipal inventory and assets.
+Project Summary: Developed a Deep Learning based (Tensorflow) Computer Vision based application to leverage custom-training object detection to track municipal inventory and assets.
 Built for a state Department of Transportation the solution processes real-time video and provides detailed reporting and advanced analysis features.

 ### Project 2  -  Reduce the Global Requirement for Fossil Fuel using ML
-Project Summary: Leveraging ML models and automated quantitative analytics, Qlytics developed a set of Python based models to predict power output from windmill farms for the largest power company in the world.
+Project Summary: Leveraging ML models and automated quantitative analytics, developed a set of Python based models to predict power output from windmill farms for the largest power company in the world.
 Leveraging Qlytics Data Science AI Starter Kit, Qlytics delivered an API accessible mathematic model that provides the ability to predict future power output.

 ### Project 3  - Medical Bill Analysis using NLP
 Project Summary: Leveraging Qlytics Q-Deep-NLP Natural Language Processing App built a solution to extract medical billing details from unstructured PDF based medical documents for one of the largest healthcare providers in the world.

 ### Project 4  - Improve Elder Care using AI/ML
-Project Summary: (Currently developing a AI/ML driven solution to help predict healthcare risk of elderly individuals enrolled in the Massachusetts Office of Elder Affairs.
+Project Summary: (Currently developing) An AI/ML driven solution to help predict healthcare risk of elderly individuals enrolled in the Massachusetts Office of Elder Affairs.
 Using the Qlytics platform Q-Deep-NLP and AI Starter kits to provide and automated workflow and AI/ML driven quantitative analysis.

 ____________________